GasperMilitello90/mercedes-db/README.md

 # mercedes-db
-Mercedes DB with all inserts
+Mercedes DB with all tables and inserts

 Database I created while working at Mercedes.
 Database includes customer information, vehicle information, transactions, and more.
 The Database was built using SSMS.